Satori Cloud

 Step 3

-Use Satori Cloud as the publishing layer so the public docs are based on selected Confluence pages.
+Use Satori Cloud as the publishing layer so customers get clean, branded pages based on selected Confluence content.

 Docs that often drift out of sync